 According to this study, alternate-day fasting is safe to practice for several months, but I don’t want to make light of the potential health risks that you may incur from alternate-day fasting.
 You should be aware of these risks.
 If you notice adverse health effects, scale back.

 It should come as no surprise that eating less may contribute to inadequate nutrition.
 I mean, in our current food supply system, it can be challenging to get enough nutrients from food alone when you get three square meals a day!
 Imagine when you are substantially decreasing your caloric intake!
 I have been a firm believer in supplementation for years, even before I started experimenting with intermittent fasting.
 For over a decade, I suffered from frequent headaches, allergies, and chronic fatigue even though I was eating a varied whole food diet.
 I discovered I was vitamin D deficient, so supplementing with vitamin D3 made a big difference.
 I also noticed that taking a histamine blocker and a superfood shake improved my energy level and reduced my allergies.

 All that to say that you need to pay attention to how your body is reacting.
-Are you feeling tired, getting sick more often, losing hair or feeling moody?
+Are you feeling tired, getting sick more often, losing hair, or feeling moody?
 It may be time to take a step back.
-If you notice any adverse health effect, it’s time to re-evaluate.
-Focus on nourishing your body nutrient-dense foods.
+If you notice any adverse health effects, it’s time to re-evaluate.
+Focus on nourishing your body with nutrient-dense foods.
 Read Intermittent Fasting for Weight Loss: 7 Tips to Help you Achieve the Results You Want for further guidance.

 Fasting is never recommended for those who struggle with eating disorders.
 That should go without saying, but I still get the occasional troll who wants to point that out.